unclechu/haskell-qm-interpolated-string/README.md

 Actually it's modification of [interpolatedstring-perl6](https://github.com/audreyt/interpolatedstring-perl6) package.
-I've forked it to implemenent my own strings I really like.
+I've forked it to implement my own strings I really like.

 This implementation based on `qc` from **interpolatedstring-perl6** package but ignores any indentation, line breaks